nnovitsky/ece458/DEPLOYMENT.md

 Now we will create a Postgres database for this project.
 Exit the repository and log into an interactive Postgres session by typing:
 ```
 $ sudo -u postgres psql
 ```

 Now we will create the database:
 ```
 postgres=# CREATE DATABASE hpt_db;
 ```

 Next, create a database user for our project.
-Make sure to select a secure password:
+Make sure to choose a secure password:
 ```
 postgres=# CREATE USER  hpt_project_user WITH PASSWORD 'protected_password';
 ```

 Now, we can give our new user access to administer our new database:
 ```
 postgres=# GRANT ALL PRIVILEGES ON DATABASE hpt_db TO hpt_project_user;
 ```

 Finally, exit the Postgres session
 ```
 postgres=# \q